Women in Pakistan: Education and economic development

-In Pakistan, the women's access to property, education, employment etc. remains considerably lower compared to men's.
+In Pakistan, the women's access to property, education, employment etc. remains considerably lower compared to men.
 The social and cultural context of Pakistani society has historically been predominantly patriarchal.
 Women have a low percentage of participation in society outside of the family.
 As per research study of Khurshid, Gillani, Hashmi; Pakistani school textbooks are discriminatory towards female representation in quantity and status.
 History taught in Pakistani school text books is mostly male oriented, in Urdu school books women religious role too is less depicted, women get depicted in inferior position compared to men.